Columbia Slough: Discharge

 Since 1989, the USGS has monitored the flow of the Columbia Slough at a stream gauge 0.6 mi from the mouth.
-The average flow recorded at this gauge between water years 1990 and 2021 was 106.4 cuft/s from a drainage area of undetermined size.
-The maximum flow was 2400 cuft/s on December 5, 1995, and the minimum flow (biggest reverse flow) was −6,700 ft3/s on February 7, 1996, which coincided with a flood on the Columbia and Willamette rivers.
+The average flow recorded at this gauge between water years 1990 and 2021 was 106.4 ft3/s from a drainage area of undetermined size.
+The maximum flow was 2400 ft3/s on December 5, 1995, and the minimum flow (biggest reverse flow) was −6,700 ft3/s on February 7, 1996, which coincided with a flood on the Columbia and Willamette rivers.

 Watershed

-Draining about 51 sqmi, the Columbia Slough watershed lies in the floodplain of the Columbia River between the mouths of the Sandy River to the east and the Willamette River.
+Draining about 51 mi2, the Columbia Slough watershed lies in the floodplain of the Columbia River between the mouths of the Sandy River to the east and the Willamette River.
 Parts of Portland, Fairview, Gresham, Maywood Park, Wood Village, and unincorporated Multnomah County lie within the drainage basin (watershed).
 As of 2005, about 158,000 people, 5 percent of Oregon's population, lived in the basin.

 The watershed includes residential neighborhoods, agriculture, the airport, open spaces, 54 schools, interstate highways, railways, commercial businesses, and heavy and light industry.
 In general, the northern part is industrial and commercial; the southern part is residential, and agricultural areas lie to the east.
 As of 2001, single-family residential zones covered 33 percent of the watershed, and mixed-use zones accounted for another 33 percent.
 The other zones were 12 percent industrial, 12 percent parks or open space; 6 percent multi-family residential, 3 percent commercial, and 2 percent were for farming or forests.
 As of 2005, about 3,900 businesses operated in the watershed and employed about 57,000 people.

 Adjacent to the Columbia Slough basin are the watersheds of the Sandy River to the east, Johnson Creek to the south, the Willamette to the south and west, and the Columbia to the north.
 Lying slightly north of the watershed, large islands in the Columbia River include, from east to west, McGuire Island, Government Island, Lemon Island, and Tomahawk Island, which is connected to Hayden Island.
 Bordered by the Columbia and two arms of the Willamette, Sauvie Island lies just west of the mouth of the slough.